GuidesGet StartedError Handling

 Error Handling

 All Orsa API errors follow a consistent format with machine-readable error codes and human-readable messages.
+The TypeScript SDK turns those wire-level errors into four structured exception classes you can narrow with instanceof.

 {

-"code": "INVALID_DOMAIN",
+"code": "NOT_FOUND",

-"request_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890"
+"requestId": "a1b2c3d4-e5f6-7890-abcd-ef1234567890"

 }